Rojo the Llama

 April 26th, 2002 – November 6th, 2019

-Throughout his life, Rojo made hundreds of visits to local area children’s hospitals, senior communities, schools, and facilities for children and adults with disabilities, along with other various PR and fund raising events.
-Rojo held the overall record to be the #1 “Beyond the Showring” PR llama in the world, according to the International Llama Registry, of nearly 200,000 llamas that are registered for several years!
-The responses and the love that was expressed for him wherever he went was contagious and filled Shannon and Lori with purpose and excitement for this unique gift Rojo offered the world: unconditional llove and whimsical joy.
+Throughout his life, Rojo went off the farm well over 1,000 times into local area children’s hospitals, senior communities, schools, and facilities for children and adults with disabilities, as well as countless community and charitable fund raising events.
+Rojo still holds the overall “life achievement” point record as the #1 “Beyond the Showring” PR llama in the world, according to the International Llama Registry, of nearly 200,000 llamas that are registered!

 Sadly, in the fall of 2019, only a week after DoveLewis had helped to sponsor a wonderful celebration of Rojo’s lifetime of therapy service at Pioneer Courthouse Square in downtown Portland, Rojo passed away suddenly with health issues that pointed to cancer.
 Strong to the end, llamas tend to not show any weakness when they become ill, as they can be seen as easy prey for predators.
 Rojo’s final days, and the unexpected blessing of how he will continue to bless many lives, was chronicled in this wonderful article by the Columbian.

 The sweet emotional connections and love that is still so often expressed for Rojo by those who were blessed to meet and experience the unconditional love and joy he brought, continues to fill Shannon and Lori with purpose and excitement to carry on Rojo’s legacy with the rest of their special therapy herd for many more years to come!